Walk for a cure Cardiff

 How to get here

-Cardiff Central Railway Station is the main station into the city and a 30-minute walk to the Event Village.
+Cardiff Central Railway Station is the main station into the city and a 30-minute walk to the event village.
 There are also bus routes available which stop nearby.

 A small amount of public car parking spots are available at Pontcanna Fields public carpark, Sophia Gardens or North Road.

+It was great to take part in the Walk For A Cure event and see so many people coming together determined to make their contribution to finding a cure for dementia.
 Participants included people living with a dementia, their carers and people, like me, remembering loved ones who had died with dementia.
 It was inspirational to see so many traveling many miles to raise money to fund such essential research.

 - John Hirst, walking in memory of his beloved wife, Pat